jdtcob/DataScienceCapstone/README.md

 ![prob3](figures/probCapstone.png)

+Thus, if we find multiple matches for an input sequence we can rank them based on scores calculated from the above equation.

 ### Rationale for the Algorithm
-From the final project requirements "A key point here is that the predictive model must be small enough to load onto the Shiny server.
+**From the final project requirements:** "A key point here is that the predictive model must be small enough to load onto the Shiny server.
 So pay attention to model size when creating and uploading your model."

-From the grading rubric "When you type a phrase in the input box do you get a prediction of a single word after pressing submit and/or a suitable delay for the model to compute the answer?"
+**From the grading rubric:** "When you type a phrase in the input box do you get a prediction of a single word after pressing submit and/or a suitable delay for the model to compute the answer?"

+Based on these requirements we chose a model based on existing NGrams.
+For a long piece of text we shorten the user input to the last three words and use the 4-gram table.
+These tables (1,2,3,4 gram) are loaded from a .txt file prior to execution of the algorithm.
+The file ‘createFilteredTables.R’ shows how the raw data files are transformed into N-Gram tables.

+This is choice was made to increase the speed of the algorithm and to reduce memory usage.
+It is possible that using a machine learning method with an unseen sequence of text would cost extra computational memory and time.

-Based on these requirements we chose a model that would function quickly and not get hung upon a user input that it had never encountered.
-If the user provides random text "awpu1iub325 oi1398th351bvnnd qwliwiu2451" the algorithm will simply return the most common unigrams.
+If the user provides random text to this prediction algorithm "awpu1iub325  i1398th351bvnnd  qwliwiu2451" we simply return the most common unigrams.
 In this manner we avoid using extra memory while quickly returning a result.

 ### Repository Files